-Your son will need to stay in the ward for a minimum of two hours, sometimes longer depending on his recovery.
-He must be fully awake and eating and drinking before discharge.
+Your child will need to stay in the ward for a minimum of two hours, sometimes longer depending on their recovery.
+They must be fully awake and eating and drinking before discharge.
+Some children will be required to stay overnight if they are very young.